By: Jason Rafferty MD, MPH, EdM, FAAP

 All children need the opportunity to explore different gender roles and different styles of play.
-Ensure your young child's environment reflects diversity in gender roles and encourages opportunities for everyone.
-Here are some ideas:
+Parents can make sure their young child's environment reflects diversity in gender roles and encourages opportunities for everyone.
+Some ideas would be to offer:

-- A wide range of toys for all children, including baby dolls, toy vehicles, action figures, blocks, etc.
+A wide range of toys for your child to choose from, including baby dolls, toy vehicles, action figures, blocks, etc.